k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ## Implementation of Data Generation Flows

 The **sourceDbQuery** Actor (automatically added to the LU population flow and named *Query*) runs an inner data generation flow to generate synthetic records for data generation tasks.
-The data generation flows must be created on each source LU table to support synthetic data generation.
+Data generation flows must be created on each source LU table to support synthetic data generation.

-The data generation flow must have the following naming convention:
+A data generation flow must have the following naming convention:

 ```
 ${population name}.generator